exsat-network/evm-contract/docs/compilation_and_testing_guide.md

-<b>[Debug ONLY, doesn't work with eos-evm-RPC] Set EVM bytecode to EVM contract on EOSIO via debug action updatecode:</b>
+<b>[Debug ONLY, doesn't work with evm-RPC] Set EVM bytecode to EVM contract on EOSIO via debug action updatecode:</b>

 Caveat: according to the EVM bytecode standard, the byte code should have the following 3 parts:
 - Deploy code